 As project managers can spend up to 70% of their time communicating while working on a project, it’s important to ensure the team has excellent communication tools.
-Project management software has functionality such as email notifications that enable project team members to inform the team on the latest project changes.
+Project management software has collaboration tools such as email notifications, mentions, in-app comments, and sometimes live chat that enable project team members to stay informed about the latest project changes.

 Functionality such as team message boards allows the team to use a single tool to send and track communications instead of multiple tools.

 Many project management software tools allow project teams the ability to report on a number of items using data from the project.
 For example, project management software applications allow the team to easily track project expenses against work completed.